Non Life Insurance (including Captive Insurance)

 Non Life Insurance

-The Island’s non life insurance sector is predominantly made up of captive insurers and associated specialist insurance management companies, ranging from subsidiaries of the major international insurance broking and risk management organisations to local operations.
+The Island’s non life insurance sector is predominantly made up of class 12 insurers (including captives) and associated specialist insurance management companies, ranging from subsidiaries of the major international insurance broking and risk management organisations to local operations.

-Third party commercial writers and providers of insurance to individuals make up a relatively small portion of the non life market on the Isle of Man.
+Third party direct commercial writers and providers of insurance to individuals make up a relatively small portion of the non-life market on the Isle of Man.

 The Isle of Man Financial Services Authority (“the Authority”) is charged with the regulation of the insurance sector.